2014 World Grand Prix (darts)

 The 2014 PartyPoker.com World Grand Prix was the seventeenth staging of the World Grand Prix.
-It was played from 6–12 October 2014 at the Citywest Hotel in Dublin, Ireland.
+It was played from 6 to 12 October 2014 at the Citywest Hotel in Dublin, Ireland.
 After discussion with broadcaster Sky, the semi-finals and final format were shortened to the best of 7 and best of 9 sets, instead of 9 and 11 sets respectively.

 Phil Taylor was the defending champion having won his 11th Grand Prix title with a 6–0 defeat over Dave Chisnall, but he lost 3–1 to James Wade in the quarter-finals.

 Michael van Gerwen won his second World Grand Prix title by defeating Wade 5–3 in the final.

 Wade threw the second ever double-start nine-dart finish in his second round match against Robert Thornton.
 Incredibly, Thornton repeated the feat a few legs later with the two players becoming the first to both hit nine darters in the same match in the history of darts.